 It’s great that you want to apply!
 On this page you will find the majority of the information you will need to make an application for the Intercultural Encounter Scheme bursary.
-See below for Key Dates and Deadlines, Frequently Asked Questions about the scheme, and information about the application itself.
+See below for Key Dates and Deadlines as well as information about the Application Process, the Application Form, and References.
 Please read through this page carefully, and if you have further questions, don’t hesitate to contact the Encounter Coordinator.

 An completed application consists of an Application Form and two references.
 All parts of your application must reach the Encounter Coordinator by post or email by your chosen application deadline (either January or May).
 Please note, if references have not been received by the due date, the application will not be considered.